zak245/canvas-grid/README.md

 ### Optimistic Updates

 The engine handles user interactions immediately ("Optimistic UI") and synchronizes with the adapter in the background.
 If the adapter throws an error, the engine automatically rolls back the change.

+## Running the Live Demo 🎮

+This repository includes a comprehensive demo application showcasing the grid's capabilities.

+### How to Run

+1. Navigate to the demo directory:
+    ```bash
+    cd examples/demo-app
+    ```
+2. Install dependencies:
+    ```bash
+    npm install
+    ```
+3. Start the development server:
+    ```bash
+    npm run dev
+    ```

+### What's Inside

+The demo application (`examples/demo-app`) illustrates two key integration patterns:

+1.  **Workbook Mode**: Shows how to use `WorkbookManager` to manage multiple sheets with a shared state.
+2.  **Triple Engine Mode**: Demonstrates the ability to hot-swap between Canvas, HTML, and React renderers while maintaining the same data model.

+You can explore `examples/demo-app/src/App.tsx` and `examples/demo-app/src/TripleDemo.tsx` to see how the engine is initialized and configured.

 ## License